sunshine69/ansible-role-dynamic_iam/README.md

 * `dynamic_iam_roles` - a list of dicts.
 Each dict needs the following keys:
       - `name`: name of the role
-      - `policy`: path to the template to use for the policy json document
+      - `policy`: json document for access policy
-      - `trust_policy`: path to the template to use for the trust policy json document
+      - `trust_policy`: json document for trust policy

 ## Example